Click Here To Schedule A Consultation

 The most effective treatment for acne scars is typically a combination approach, including various non-invasive cosmetic procedures and specially formulated skincare products.
 It is always recommended to consult with a board-certified dermatologist, such as Dr. Michele Green in NYC, for acne scar treatment.
 Whether depressions or raised growth-like lesions, reducing the appearance of textural acne scars requires professional treatment from an experienced board-certified dermatologist, such as Dr. Michele Green in NYC.
 Dark spots associated with post-inflammatory hyperpigmentation may respond well to active ingredients in skincare products that can be found over the counter, such as salicylic acid, retinoids, niacinamide, and vitamin C, among others.
 Before adding any skin care product to your regular regime, it is important to consult with Dr. Green to ensure that the selected products are appropriate, safe, and will deliver the desired effects.

-How do I know what type of acne scars I have?
+What type of acne scar do I have?
+How to know what type of acne scars you have

 There are several types of acne scars; no two individuals with acne scars will identically develop them.
 Most patients have some combination of different types of acne scars.
 The most common type of acne scar is atrophic.
 Atrophic acne scars are depressions or indentations in the skin’s surface, including ice picks, boxcars, and rolling scars.
 Hypertrophic scars are thick, firm, raised scars that form above the skin’s surface.
-Keloid scars are a specific type of raised scar that grow larger in size than the initial wound and may continue growing after the skin has healed.
+Keloid scars are a specific type of raised scar that grows larger than the initial wound and may continue growing after the skin has healed.
 Hypertrophic scars may eventually regress independently, whereas keloid scars do not.

 The best way to understand which types of acne scars you have and how to treat them properly is by consulting with an experienced board-certified dermatologist, such as Dr. Michele Green, in New York City.
 Dr. Green is a world-renowned dermatologist with over two and a half decades of experience providing the best non-invasive acne scar treatments for all types of acne scars.
 When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to create a customized acne scar treatment plan that best suits your unique needs and aesthetic goals.